-What is an Azure Machine Learning function in Stream Analytics?
+What is a Studio (classic) function in Stream Analytics?

-A Machine Learning function in Stream Analytics can be used like a regular function call in the Stream Analytics query language.
-Behind the scenes, however, these function calls are actually Azure Machine Learning Web Service requests.
+A Machine Learning Studio (classic) function in Stream Analytics can be used like a regular function call in the Stream Analytics query language.
+Behind the scenes, however, these function calls are actually Studio (classic) Web Service requests.

-You can improve the throughput of Machine Learning web service requests by "batching" multiple rows together in the same web service API call.
+You can improve the throughput of Studio (classic) web service requests by "batching" multiple rows together in the same web service API call.
 This grouping is called a mini-batch.
 For more information, see Azure Machine Learning Studio (classic) Web Services.
-Support for Azure Machine Learning Studio (classic) in Stream Analytics is in preview.
+Support for Studio (classic) in Stream Analytics.

-Configure a Stream Analytics job with Machine Learning functions
+Configure a Stream Analytics job with Studio (classic) functions

-There are two parameters to configure the Machine Learning function used by your Stream Analytics job:
+There are two parameters to configure the Studio (classic) function used by your Stream Analytics job:

-- Batch size of the Machine Learning function calls.
+- Batch size of the Studio (classic) function calls.